Sociocultural Support Activities

 Miraisha Programme Aims to Increase Employment Opportunities and Technical Skills in Africa

-In 2023, 300 people participated, bringing the total to 7,000 participants trained.
-Canon has also organized a training program to develop local photographers and videographers as Canon-accredited trainers for the Miraisha Programme.
-By 2023, a total of 25 Canon Certified Miraisha trainers were working throughout Africa, three of whom were recruited as Canon Group employees.
+Through partnerships with local organizations, educational institutions, event organizers, and with the assistance of Canon Ambassadors and trainers, the Miraisha Programme has trained a total of 7,900 participants, including 300 who participated in 2025.
+Canon has also created a training program to develop local photographers and videographers as Canonaccredited trainers for the Miraisha Programme.
+By 2025, a total of 21 Canon Certified Miraisha trainers were working throughout Africa, three of whom were recruited as Canon Group employees.

 Inclusivity Initiatives Using Elevated Printing Technology

-Canon U.S.A. donates products and funds to Yellowstone Forever, the official nonprofit partner of the globally renowned Yellowstone National Park in the U.S.A. to support initiatives such as surveillance activities targeting endangered wildlife species.
+Canon U.S.A. donates products and funds to Yellowstone Forever, the official nonprofit partner of a globally renowned Yellowstone National Park in the U.S.A. to support initiatives such as surveillance activities targeting endangered wildlife species.

 The 4E's Project in India